 Victim Witness Program

 Chapter 950 of the Wisconsin Statutes requires counties to enforce victim and witness rights.
 The Victim Witness Unit enforces those rights and advocates to ensure that victims and witnesses are treated with dignity and respect.
 Staff assists victims and witnesses throughout the criminal court process by answering questions, keeping victims and their families informed of case development, providing information and referrals to community service providers, assisting with restitution, and offering assistance when possible.
-Please contact Patricia Stewart, Victim Witness Coordinator at 715-373-6111 with any questions.
+Please contact Jody Heffner, Victim Witness Coordinator at 715-373-6111 with any questions.

 Victim & Witness Rights

 - To be accompanied to court by a service representative